StellarSand/privacy-settings/Privacy Settings/Brave.md

   - Use secure DNS: On
   - Select DNS provider: `NextDNS`/`Cloudflare`, or select `Add custom DNS service provider` and provide URL for other secure DNS from [this list](https://www.privacyguides.org/en/dns/#recommended-providers)
   <br>Example: For Quad9, enter https://dns.quad9.net/dns-query
-  - Manage V8 security: Don’t allow sites to use the V8 optimizer
+  - Manage JavaScript optimization & security: Don’t allow sites to use the JavaScript optimizer

 - Site and Shields Settings > Additional permissions >
   - Ethereum: Block sites from accessing the Ethereum provider API